Katrine-Marie/Nebula-Image_Unzipper/README.md

 # Nebula-Image_Unzipper

-IN PROGRESS: A Wordpress plugin that lets you upload zip files with images that are automatically unzipped and added to the Media Library.
+A Wordpress plugin that lets you upload zip files with images that are automatically unzipped and added to the Media Library.